How to Fix ‘Hardware Problems Were Detected’ Error on Windows Memory Diagnostic

 Apply the recommended fix

-5. Once the fix has been successfully applied, reboot your PC before running the Windows Memory Diagnostic tool once again and seeing if the problem is now fixed.
+5. Once the suggested fix has been applied, restart your computer and re-run the Windows Memory Diagnostic Tool to determine if the issue is resolved.

 Adjusting the overclocked frequencies